-The student records 5 brief "take away" statements for each of the weekly assignment resources as per the course calendar and assessment matrix.
-The majority of the resources are IRIS modules.
-While the student is expected to work through all pages in each IRIS module and to come to class prepared to discuss and apply module content, it is not necessary to write ressponses to the Initial Thoughts and Assessment prompts.
-Resources that are exceptions to IRIS modules are noted on the course calendar and assessment matrix.
-The Thinking Maps assignment has requirements in place of the "take aways"; the Class 5 assignment has requirements in addition to the "take aways".
-The instructions for Thinking Maps and class 5 assignments will be posted on Blackboard.
+The student records 4 brief "take away" statements for each of the weekly assignment resources as per the course calendar and assessment matrix or submits a response as per specific assignment requirements.
+Many of the resources are IRIS modules.
+While the student is expected to work through all pages in each IRIS module (except as noted in the assignments on the course calendar) and to come to class prepared to discuss and apply module content, it is not necessary to write responses to the Initial Thoughts and Assessment prompts.
+Others resources to which responses are required are video presentations or additional readings.

 IV.
-Cognitive Strategy Instruction Research Review (5% of final grade)
+Cognitive Strategy Instruction Research Review (6% of final grade)

-Each student locates and analyzes an article from an education journals that summarize evidence-based, scientifically-based, or research-based practices for cognitive strategies instruction (CSI) that appropriately can be applied to mastering elementary level content for students with disabilities who access the general curriculum.
-The research review content may be applied to the EDSE 628 Common Assignment, the Strategy Application Project; therefore, it highly is recommended that the EDSE 628 student focus on a strategy that may be used in the Strategy Application Project.
+Each student locates and analyzes an article from an education journal that summarizes an evidence-based, scientifically-based, or research-based strategy that appropriately can be applied by students with disabilities who access the general curriculum to aid in mastering elementary level academic content.

+The research review assignment may be incorporated into to the EDSE 628 Common Assignment, the Strategy Application Project; therefore, it highly is recommended that the EDSE 628 student focus on a strategy that may be used in the Strategy Application Project.